grg1bbs/Terraform_ISE_Azure_Deployment/README.md

 The code for the ISE resources can be scaled up/down as needed and used for either non-production or production environments.

 This code was validated using:
- - ISE 3.2 AMI (ap-southeast-2 region) from the Azure Marketplace
+ - ISE 3.2 VM image (Australia East region) from the Azure Marketplace
- - Terraform version 1.3.5
+ - Terraform version 1.3.9
- - Terraform azurerm provider version 3.0.2
+ - Terraform azurerm provider version 3.48.0
  - (Site-to-Site VPN) Cisco ASA 5506-X (Security Plus license) running software version 9.16(3)23

  The following resources are created by this Terraform code:
+  - Azure Resource Group
+  - Virtual Network
+  - Subnets and Route Tables for ISE and Virtual Network Gateway
+  - Security Group and Network Interface for ISE
+  - ISE Virtual Machine
+  - Public IP Addresses for ISE and Virtual Network Gateway
+  - Local Network Gateway
-  - TBD
+  - Virtual Network Gateway

-#### Note: This code only deploys the individual standalone ISE nodes.
-It does not perform any operations to build the ISE cluster.
+#### Note: This code only deploys the individual standalone ISE node.
+It does not perform any operations to configure the ISE cluster.

 ## Pre-requisites
    - Terraform application installed